mariomui/mariomui-website/README.md

 - Section Contact(optional) should literally be a email form telling the users to email you.
 - should have a footer.
 Footer should contain links pertaining to you, your address(mine), email, git, linkedin, trademark, etc. You could also insert a sentence that says "code for this website <here>"

+# Extra features
+[x] Lambda Serverless Contact Form.
+No need to mailto: Just hit send and it sends an email to me.
+* There is a config.js file that has all the lambda API points.
+* The controller has the POSTing function.
+* AFTER successful post, a message is sent back with an ID (RESTFUL)
+* User is notified of posting (RESTFUL)
+* DONT USE AXIOS.
+DOES NOT WORK WITH SERVICE WORKERS.

+[] Transitions, scale Keyframes.
+Make it friendly for mobile first.

 # gatsby-starter-forty